Vasectomy

 Sperm continue to be produced in the testes after the operation, but they are harmlessly re-absorbed by the body.

-When is it ok to have sex again afterward?
+When is it ok to have sex again afterwards?

 Sexual activity can be resumed whenever it feels comfortable to do so.
-Remember that you will still need to use contraception until the vasectomy becomes effective.
+However, you will need to use contraception until the vasectomy becomes effective.

-When the small amount of swelling and tenderness has settled, the act of sexual intercourse, orgasm, and ejaculation will feel the same as before.
+When the small amount of swelling and tenderness has settled, any sexual activity, orgasm, and ejaculation will feel the same as before.

 Will my ejaculate change?